Southern Rhodesia African National Congress: Formation

 Joshua Nkomo was a graduate of Adams College in Natal and at the Jan H. Hofmeyr School of Social Work in Johannesburg.
 After working on the Rhodesian Railways African Employees' Association, he was elected President of the Bulawayo-based Southern Rhodesian chapter of the African National Congress (ANC) in 1952.
 At the time, ANC membership included Knight TT Maripe, Jason Ziyapapa Moyo, Edward Ndlovu, and Francis Nehwati.
 In September 1956, the United Transport Company scheduled to increase fares to such a level that workers would be spending between 18% and 30% of their income on transportation alone.
 In response to the price hike, James Chikerema, George Nyandoro, Dudziye Chisiza and Edson Sithole founded the Salisbury based City Youth League (later the African Youth League), and organised a mass boycott that was successful in preventing the price change.

 On 12 September 1957, the largely dormant ANC and the City Youth League merged to found the Southern Rhodesia African National Congress.
-The date was significant, being the 67th Anniversary of Occupation Day, a holiday celebrated by the white settler population.
-Having proved himself a strong organiser and powerful negotiator, Joshua Nkomo was inaugurated President.
-James Chikerema came on as Vice-President, George Nyandaro as Secretary, Ziyapapa Moyo as Vice Secretary, Joseph Msika as Treasurer, and Paul Mushonga as Vice Treasurer.
+The date was significant, being the 67th anniversary of Occupation Day, a holiday celebrated by the white settler population.
+Having proved himself a strong organiser and powerful negotiator, Joshua Nkomo was inaugurated president.
+James Chikerema came on as vice-president, George Nyandaro as secretary, Ziyapapa Moyo as vice secretary, Joseph Msika as yreasurer, and Paul Mushonga as vice treasurer.
 SRANC took on a multi-ethnic executive membership from across the country, which made for a unified national organisation, and included white members such as Guy Clutton-Brock, an anti-apartheid agriculturalist.